cyber-dojo/differ/README.md

 ./pipe_build_up_test.sh
 ```

-Rebuilds the images and runs the tests inside the differ server/client containers
+Rebuilds the images and runs the tests inside the
+differ-server and differ-client containers.

 ...